-Nearly 101,000 attendees and more than 2,200 companies came to Mobile World Congress 2016 organised by the GSMA and celebrated in Barcelona for the 12th year running.
-Attendees from 204 countries and territories were present, and was covered by more than 3,600 members of the international press and media.
-Everything from virtual reality, new handsets and ingenious app ideas, to 3D printing, privacy protection and backend solutions were on display.
+More that 100,000 attendees and more than 2,200 companies have come to the Mobile World Congress 2017 organised by the GSMA.
+Attendees from 200 countries and territories were present, and it was covered by more than 3,900 members of the international press and media.

-This year, the GSMA Innovation City will feature more innovative mobile products and services than ever before, allowing visitors to explore and connect with the latest innovation in areas such as 5G, the Internet of Things, security and identity.
-New for the 2017 edition of MWC, NEXTech will showcase forward-thinking companies and disruptive technologies, from virtual reality/augmented reality and robotics, to cognitive computing, artificial intelligence and more.
+This year, the GSMA Innovation City has featured more innovative mobile products and services than ever before, allowing visitors to explore and connect with the latest innovation in areas such as 5G, the Internet of Things, security and identity.
+New for the 2017 edition of MWC, NEXTech showcased forward-thinking companies and disruptive technologies, from virtual reality/augmented reality and robotics, to cognitive computing, artificial intelligence and more.

 Companies participating at MWC 2017 include AOL, Baidu, BT Group, China Mobile, Cisco Systems, GoPro, Deutsche Telekom, Ericsson, Ford, Google, Hewlett Packard Enterprise, HTC, Huawei, IBM, Intel, Lenovo, LG, MasterCard, Mercedes-Benz, Microsoft, NEC, Netflix, Nokia Solutions and Networks, Oracle, Orange, Philips Lighting, Qualcomm Incorporated, Samsung Electronics, NTT DOCOMO, Ooredoo, PayPal, SAP, SEAT, SK Telecom, Sony Mobile, Telefónica, Tencent, Twitter, Verizon, Vodafone, Volkswagen and ZTE, among others.

-The Government of Catalonia, via Catalonia Trade & Investment, will dedicate 1,000 m2 to showcase 60 Catalan companies
+The Government of Catalonia, via Catalonia Trade & Investment, dedicated 1,000 m2 to showcase 68 Catalan companies

-The Government of Catalonia, via Catalonia Trade & Investment, organises a 1,000 m2 stand available to 68 Catalan companies and entities within the Mobile World Congress.
-It also facilitates the presence of 20 start-ups in the fourth year of the 4YFN event — set up by entrepreneurs and investors from the mobile sector.
+The Government of Catalonia, via Catalonia Trade & Investment, organised a 1,000 m2 stand available to 68 Catalan companies and entities within the Mobile World Congress.
+It also facilitated the presence of 35 startups in the fourth year of the 4YFN event — set up by entrepreneurs and investors from the mobile sector.

-Within the framework of the MWC, Catalonia Trade & Investment will receive trade delegations from all over the world, interested in discovering the opportunities to be found in the Catalan ICT sector.
-The directors of the Catalan Government Trade and Investment offices will also be attending the event.
-Furthermore, the Catalonia Stand will dedicate part of its facilities to a group of North American ICT companies, thanks to an agreement between the governments of Catalonia and California.
+Within the framework of the MWC, Catalonia Trade & Investment received trade delegations from all over the world, interested in discovering the opportunities to be found in the Catalan ICT sector.
+The directors of the Catalan Government Trade and Investment offices were also attending the event.
+Furthermore, the Catalonia Stand dedicated part of its facilities to a group of North American ICT companies, thanks to an agreement between the governments of Catalonia and California.

 Meetings between companies from all over the world

-The Catalonia Stand will once again be the setting for the Brokerage Event held by the Government of Catalonia, as a member of the Enterprise Europe Network (EEN) from the European Commission.
+The Catalonia Stand was once again the setting for the Brokerage Event held by the Government of Catalonia, as a member of the Enterprise Europe Network (EEN) from the European Commission.
 This is a series of international meetings between companies working in mobile communication technology.
-They are pre-arranged meetings lasting 20 minutes with the goal of finding partners to develop innovative projects via international cooperation agreements, in areas such as trade, licence distribution, joint ventures, subcontracting, technology transfer and collaborative R+D agreements.
+They were pre-arranged meetings lasting 20 minutes with the goal of finding partners to develop innovative projects via international cooperation agreements, in areas such as trade, licence distribution, joint ventures, subcontracting, technology transfer and collaborative R+D agreements.

 Catalonia, firmly on the global mobile map